Trade directory · Meriden metro · Connecticut

 Licensing Requirements

-Connecticut requires E-1 Journeyman Electrician license (4 years experience or apprenticeship plus PSI exam) and E-2 Electrical Contractor license (2 years as journeyman plus business exam).
-Renewals every 3 years with 15 hours continuing education.
+Connecticut requires E-1 Journeyman Electrician license (4 years apprenticeship + exam) or E-2 Electrical Contractor license (E-1 plus 2 years experience + business exam).
+Licenses renew every 3 years with 15 hours continuing education.
+All work requires licensed supervision.

 §2